TatyanaPolunina/CarND-Capstone/README.md

 To train both of the models the data gathered by [Vatsal Srivastava](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI#get-the-models) was used.

-The presented model is implemented by keras and uses transer learning concept with VGG pretrained model inside, so has such steps:
+The presented model is implemented by keras and uses transer learning concept with VGG pretrained model inside, so has such architecture:

 * convolution layer
-* pretrained VGG model is used
+* pretrained VGG model
 * two fully connected layers
 * softmax activation function from three outputs

 I understand that as we have only three output classes maybe current model is overcomplicated and in case of performance issues need to be reworked to some simple LeNet style model.
-But presented model show quite good results now in any case.
+But presented model show quite good results now.